 Addressing the Issue.
 During a trip, you may not be able to resolve differences on the spot.
 You may need to ask a participant to sign out and leave a trip, as long as it is safe to do so.
-After a trip, your differences may be too great and tempers may need to cool off before you can address the issue further.
-This is when consultation with your entity, OMC Chair and/or chapter ombudsperson or conflict resolution team may be useful, especially in determining whether the complaint needs to be shared with the Chapter or National.
+After a trip, your differences may be too great, and tempers may need to cool off before you can address the issue further.
+This is when consultation with your entity, OMC Chair and/or chapter ombudsperson may be useful, especially in determining whether the complaint needs to be shared with the Chapter or Sierra Club HR.